ijayzo/terraformInstances/README.md

 	terraform apply
 		will ask for user input.
-	Once isntance(s) is/are running, run the following command to ssh into the instance ssh -i <absolute path for the key file, same name gived as input while doing the terraform apply>
+	Once isntance(s) is/are running, run the following command to ssh into the instance ssh -i <absolute path for the key file, same name given as input while doing the terraform apply> ec2-user@<public ipv4 dns found on aws instance console>
 	The folder named script in this repo holds a script that is to be copied onto the instance and run on the instance. it will show some info of the isntance and the script will also pull and run and/or start a nginx container with name nginx-1.
-The script will also allow for the change of the first header value.
+The script will also allow for the change of the first header value in the index file (changes whhat the "home" page for the nginx server displays).

 ------------
 @TerraformFiles